Nonparametric maximum likelihood methods for binary response models with random coefficients: Multivariate Randomness

 Given a set of hyperplanes $H := \{H_1, H_2, \dots, H_n\}$ in $\mathbb{R}^d$, it defines a partition of the space.
 In the computational geometry literature, this partition is called a hyperplane arrangement $\mathcal{A}(H)$.
 We first characterize the complexity of an arrangement by the following Lemma, established by \citeasnoun{Zaslavsky}.

 \begin{lemma} The number of cells of an arrangement of $n$ hyperplanes in $\mathbb{R}^d$ is $\OO(n^{d})$. \end{lemma}

-\begin{remark} The worst case occurs when all $n$ hyperplanes are in general position: a hyperplane arrangement $\HH = \{ H_1, \cdots , H_n \}$ in $\RR^d$ is in general position if for $1 < k \leq n$ any collection of $k$ of them intersect in a $d - k$ dimensional hyperplane if $1 < k \leq d$ and if $k > d$ they have an empty intersection.
+\begin{remark} The worst case occurs when all $n$ hyperplanes are in general position: a hyperplane arrangement $\HH = \{ H_1, \ldots , H_n \}$ in $\RR^d$ is in general position if for $1 < k \leq d$ any collection of $k$ of them intersect in a $d - k$ dimensional hyperplane, and if $k > d$ any collection of $k$ of them have an empty intersection.
 In such cases the number of cells generated by the $n$ hyperplanes is given by $\sum_{i=0}^{d} \binom{n}{i}$, apparently first proven by \citeasnoun{Buck}.

 When $d = 2$ we have lines not hyperplanes.
 There are three basic elements in a line arrangement: vertices, edges and polygons.
 Vertices are the zero-dimensional points at which two or more lines intersect.
 Edges are the one-dimensional open line segments or open infinite rays that connect the vertex points.
 Faces, or cells, are the two-dimensional interiors of the bounded or unbounded convex polygons formed by the arrangement.
 If all lines $\{H_1,\dots, H_n\}$ are in general positions, then the number of vertices is $\binom{n}{2}$, the number of edges is $n^2$ and the number of cells is $\binom{n}{2}+n+1 = \OO(n^2)$.
 When lines are not in general position, which is likely to occur in many empirical settings, the complexity of the line arrangement is characterized in \citeasnoun{AW81}.
 We return to this possibility in Section \ref{sec:Degeneracy} below. \end{remark}